-Further along the coast at the Preston end of Weymouth, the sea again swept over the road and flooded “Lodmor flat” – where Lodmoor Country Park is today.
+At the Preston end of Weymouth, the sea again swept over the road and flooded “Lodmor flat” – where Lodmoor Country Park is today.

 More local destruction

-Further up the coast at Abbotsbury, seven metres of floodwater were recorded.
+Further west along the coast at Abbotsbury, seven metres of floodwater were recorded.
 At East Fleet, a tidal wave picked up a haystack and other debris and crashed into the village.
 The church and several cottages were wrecked.
 In Dorchester, a falling chimney stack killed the Reverend Richman and his wife in their bed.